Alyssasorensen/datasci_7_regressions/README.md

 # datasci_7_regressions
 ## HHA 507 Homework Assignment 7 (regression analysis)

-Get hands-on experience with regression analysis, understanding its principles, and applying it to real-world datasets to predict outcomes and understand relationships between variables.
+Gain practical experience in regression analysis by delving into its principles and implementing it with real-world datasets.
+This hands-on approach will enable you to predict outcomes and uncover the intricate connections between various variables.